IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * The addition of the optional qdelay_dev_norm related restriction on ref_wnd increase can cause the rate increase to go slower when the non-congestion related jitter is high.
 Non-congestion related jitter can occur for instance in 5G where the amount of scheduling delay jitter depends of factors like TDD (Time Division Duplex) patterns an overall load in a cell.
 Improved methods to take delay jitter and compensate for that can remedy this.
 The objective is to avoid the restriction when the delay jitter is not congestion related.
 Discriminating between non-congestion related delay jitter and congestion related ditto is however not an easy task.
 One method to to estimate the jitter when link is known to be uncongested.
 A challenge is that congestion related jitter emerges already as the application bitrate gets near the congestion point and this can make distinction more difficult.
 The example algorithm in the draft is expected to be modified in a future draft version.

 * Rate policers can cause loss bursts.
 These loss bursts are particularly harmful for real time media transmission and it is problematic to detect the existence of rate policers in the tranmission path.
-One method is to utlize the loss_rate metric as indicator.
-If the loss_rate is particularly high (say >10%), the current ref_wnd, or a slightly lower value of it, is stored as max_policed_ref_wnd.
-The max_policed_ref_wnd is then used as an upper limit to the ref_wnd.
-The max_policed_ref_wnd can be gradually increased by a small fraction to avoid that the ref_wnd is limited to an unecessarily low value.
-Experiments have shown that this reduces policer induced packet.
-The method is however not bullet proof, for instance large burst losses in for instance a WiFi links can be trigged by this mechanism.
+The example algorithm in the draft resolves the problem with rate policers to some degree.
+The algorithm is however not bullet proof, assumptions around queue delay can for instance fail on links where the RTT varies, such as satellite links.
+In addition, rate policers can be configured in many ways.

 # IANA Considerations {#iana}